AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 OpenAI ChatGPT is a very powerful AI dialogue system that can generate smooth and natural responses in just a few seconds by inputting prompts.
 ChatGPT stands out in the industry with its excellent language understanding and generation capabilities, and today, it has been widely applied across various industries and fields, with its influence becoming increasingly significant.
 Whether for daily conversations, creative writing, or professional consulting and coding, ChatGPT can provide astonishing intelligent assistance, greatly enhancing human work efficiency and creativity.

-This document mainly introduces the usage process of the OpenAI Chat Completion API, allowing us to easily utilize the dialogue function of the official OpenAI ChatGPT.
+This document mainly introduces the usage process of the OpenAI Chat Completion API, allowing us to easily utilize the dialogue features of the official OpenAI ChatGPT.

 ## Application Process